All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Comes Next

 Weeks 3 and 4 continue at the 0.25 mg dose.
 The effects will remain stable.
-Then at week 5, you step up to 0.5 mg, and the real journey begins.
+Then at week 5, you step up to 0.5 mg, and the real process begins.
 By the end of month 2, most patients see their first meaningful scale movement and notice a clear difference in their hunger patterns.

 At FormBlends, we check in with patients at the 2-week mark to ensure everything is on track and answer questions before the first dose increase.